Tonkapug/Tonkapug.github.io/README.md

 <ul>
     <li>Go to Kodi Add-Ons to open the Addon Browser, then select "Install from zip file"</li>
-    <li>When it asks for the location, select "709Repo", and install "repository.709-1.0.zip"</li>
+    <li>From the available list of sources, select "709Repo", and install "repository.709-1.0.zip"</li>
 </ul>